MichaelAquilina/python-tools/README.md

 If you have any issue running this package on windows then please open an [Issue](https://github.com/michaelaquilina/python-tools/issues).

+Common Problem: "python-tools was unable to find your machine's python executable"
+* Make sure python is installed on your machine (jedi is used internally which runs off python)
+* Make sure your python executable is added to your PATH environment variable

 ## Work In Progress

 This Atom package is very much a Work In Progress and is far from currently being perfect!
 There are a lot of things I will be looking to improve.